matt-l-01s/Pyranometer_IoT_System/MATLAB_Data_Analysis/Data_Analysis_ReadMe.md

 which is faster than typing out each CSV file by name.

 Graph 1 uses the fitBogartz function from linear_regression.m.
 Make sure this file is in the same file directory as data_analysis_full.m or use cd() to change directories to where you saved linear_regression.m

+# Using calendar_analysis.m
+This file plots ADC value against time for 2 weeks worth of data.
+This means that it plots data from 14 CSV files representing 14 different days of data.

+Similar to data_analysis_full.m this file requires the CSV files to be saved in a folder within the same directory as the file.